 So I bought myself 2 metres for a Christmas present to myself.
 And maybe also some pineapple cotton jersey.
 Shhhh.
 No I don't have a problem.

-But what to make with 2 metres of pineapple fabric?
-The pressure was certainly on to make something magnificent.
-Emma had made a midi skirt which looked fantastic.
-Kirsty had made culottes.
-Amanda had made shorts.
-I briefly entertained the idea of making Prefontaine Shorts, or grading up the Kelly Skirt.
+Kelly Skirt.
 However the day that I threw out three skirts from my wardrobe because they were badly worn I realised I was seriously short in the casual skirt department.
-I plucked out the first skirt pattern I could find in the patternstash pile on the spare bed and made up the a-line skirt from McCalls 2873.
+I plucked out the first skirt pattern I could find in the pattern

 This was quite honestly the best photo taken this morning.
 I probably should switch up my coffee to caffeinated on blog-photo-taking days.